handeyeco/fun-with-midi/README.md

   // setup for printing to our monitor Serial.begin(9600);

-  // the switches us the built-in pull-up resistors pinMode(S3_PIN, INPUT_PULLUP);
+  // the switches use the built-in pull-up resistors pinMode(S3_PIN, INPUT_PULLUP);
   pinMode(S4_PIN, INPUT_PULLUP);
   pinMode(S5_PIN, INPUT_PULLUP);